 Final Exam: The final exam will be given according to the schedule posted in the timetable of classes for this semester.
-For financial aid considerations, students should attend the final exam.
+For financial aid considerations, students should attend the final exam regardless of what the final grade in the class will be.